Nickelodeon Animation Studio: 1998–2007: As Nickelodeon Animation Studio

-2007–2019: Studio collaborations and acquisitions
+2007–19: Studio collaborations and acquisitions

 In 2007, Nick launched El Tigre: The Adventures of Manny Rivera (the first Nicktoon created in Adobe Flash) and Tak and the Power of Juju (based on the video game series of the same name).
-Back at the Barnyard (a spinoff of the theatrical film Barnyard) was released that same year.
+Back at the Barnyard (a spin-off of the theatrical film Barnyard) was released that same year.
 These shows showed Nickelodeon's increasing willingness to collaborate with a diverse portfolio of companies, with Mexopolis and THQ being examples.

 In 2009, Nickelodeon acquired the rights to Teenage Mutant Ninja Turtles from Mirage Studios.
 In early 2011, Viacom bought 30 percent of the Italian studio Rainbow SpA, the creators of Winx Club.
 Following both purchases, Nickelodeon Animation Studio began to produce new content for both franchises: a continuation of Winx Club and a reboot series of TMNT.
 Since they were produced by Nickelodeon Animation Studio, Nickelodeon refers to both continuations as official Nicktoons.

 By 2013, Nickelodeon's deal with DreamWorks Animation had reached an end; according to Bob Schooley, Nickelodeon Animation expressed a desire to refocus on "more Nickish shows".
 Looking for original concepts, Nickelodeon Animation Studio created the Nickelodeon Animated Shorts Program, under which it would produce new animated shorts with the potential to turn into whole shows.
 A select few were greenlit and premiered within the following years.

 In 2016, Nickelodeon's Burbank animation facility moved into a five-story glass structure that is part of a larger studio complex.
 The move was intended to bring animated productions currently produced elsewhere in Southern California under a single production facility.
 Because it houses both animated and live-action productions, the Burbank location has been renamed to simply "Nickelodeon Studios" (which is not to be confused with the original Nickelodeon Studios at Universal Studios Florida, which closed in 2005).
 The studio also houses the Nickelodeon time capsule, first buried in Orlando, Florida in 1992 at the original Nickelodeon Studios and later at the Nickelodeon Suites Resort in 2006, which has moved to the new studio by the latter's closure and rebrand on June 1, 2016.
 The capsule is set to be opened on April 30, 2042.
 The new studio opened on January 11, 2017.